CodeIntelligenceTesting/github-actions/report-coverage/README.md

 URL of Code-Intelligence's gRPC server for fuzzing.
 Set this input if you wish to use a fuzzing server other than Code-Intelligence's cloud.

+### `dashboard_address`

+URL Code-Intelligence's dashboard.
+Used to display a link for further information.

 ### `github_token`

 GitHub token used by the GitHub API to create a comment.